Rabbit-Hole-Labs/The-Codex/README.md

 Why Choose The Codex?

 The Codex isn’t just a new tab replacement—it’s a productivity tool built to streamline your digital life.
 By bringing your essential links front and center, it minimizes distractions and maximizes your efficiency every time you open your browser.

-Join the Movement:

-Empower your browsing experience with The Codex – an open‑source solution maintained by Rabbit-Hole-Labs.
-Whether you’re a power user or just looking for a cleaner start every day, The Codex offers the perfect balance of simplicity and functionality.